-LPB is not an academic publication; its aim is to improve safety, especially process safety, by sharing good information in a form which is reasonably easy to understand and use.
+LPB is not an academic publication; its aim is to maximise process safety learning for as broad range of our readership as possible by sharing good information in a form which is reasonably easy to understand and use.
 It is a place where people can share their experiences so that others can learn.
 This means that papers do not need lots of technical detail or rigorous proof.
 If your paper includes information that has helped you to improve the way you manage process safety it is very likely that other people will find it useful.
 However, for people to benefit they need to take the time to read your paper.
 One way of achieving this is to create an interesting and engaging story.